Main content start

 6. Two upper division courses of special relevance to the study of Philosophy and Literature.
 Both of these courses must be in the English department.
 A list of approved courses is available on the Philosophy and Literature web site.

 7. Two additional elective courses in the English department.
+(Only one of the courses may be fulfilled with a creative writing workshop)

 8. One capstone seminar of relevance to the study of Philosophy and Literature.

-Interdisciplinary Studies
+Interdisciplinary Studies (40 units)

 This subplan is printed on the transcript and diploma and is elected in Axess.
 This program is intended for students who wish to combine the study of one broadly defined literary topic, period, genre, theme or problem with an interdisciplinary program of courses (generally chosen from one other discipline) relevant to that inquiry.
 These courses should form a coherent program and must be relevant to the focus of the courses chosen by the student to meet the requirement.
 Each of these courses must be approved in advance by the Interdisciplinary Program Director.
 In addition to the degree requirements required of all majors and listed above, students must complete at least 40 additional units of approved courses including:

 1. Five elective literature courses chosen from among those offered by the Department of English.
 Students must select two of these courses in relation to their interdisciplinary focus.
+(Only one of the courses may be fulfilled with a creative writing workshop)

 2. Three courses related to the area of inquiry.
 These courses may be chosen from disciplines such as anthropology, the arts (including the practice of one of the arts), classics, comparative literature, European or other literature, feminist studies, history, modern thought and literature, political science, and African American studies.